 So what could you count as karma yoga actions?

-It’s a very diverse field and includes cleaning, collecting rubbish, mending, feeding, painting, cooking, serving and much more.
+It’s a very diverse field and includes cleaning, collecting rubbish, mending, feeding, painting, cooking, serving, and much more.

 Why is Karma Yoga so important?

 When we grow up in modern society, we are taught that we need to be good at school to have a good education.
 We need good grades to get into a good university.
 So that we will get a good degree and earn lots of money.
-So that we can buy a house, car and so on to earn respect and status.
+So that we can buy a house, car, and so on to earn respect and status.

-Karma Yoga as a Part of the Yoga Teacher Training
+Karma Yoga as a part of the Yoga Teacher Training

-At Yoga India Foundation, we practise daily karma yoga as a part of our yoga teacher training programs.
+At Yoga India Foundation, we practice daily karma yoga as a part of our yoga teacher training programs.
 Why?
 It’s such a fun and eye-opening aspect of yoga that makes the whole experience more authentic and real.

 We clean together, collect rubbish from the beach, paint the walls, do gardening, and help each other.